 The Good News: There is a bit of good news, however.
 In recent years, a select group of university researchers have been publishing studies that examine pet food protein quality, labeling accuracy, and methodology.
-Last month, a group of investigators led by Dr. Greg Aldrich at Kansas State University added to this growing body of work with a study that compared a range of protein ingredients that are used in dog foods.
+A group of investigators led by Dr. Greg Aldrich at Kansas State University added to this growing body of work with a study that compared a range of protein ingredients that are used in dog foods.

 Why Peas and Potatoes?
 They included pea protein isolate and potato protein isolate in the study group.
-These plant ingredients are of interest due to recent reports of a possible association between these ingredients (among others) and the development of dilated cardiomyopathy (a heart disease) in dogs (see “The Heart of the Matter“).
+These plant ingredients are of interest due to previous reports of a possible association between these ingredients (among others) and the development of dilated cardiomyopathy (a heart disease) in dogs (see “The Heart of the Matter“).
 Pea and potato protein are relatively new to the pet food scene and have not been studied thoroughly in terms of protein quality or digestibility.

 The Study: The researchers evaluated 16 different protein sources.
 These included various forms of egg protein (the standard by which to compare other proteins), several forms of chicken, a bunch of commonly used plant proteins such as soy and corn gluten meal, and the two newbies, pea protein and potato protein.
 There is a lot of information packed into this study, so I will attempt to distill this into the facts that are most important for dog folks to know.